FLX-20/Data-Science-Toolkits-and-Architectures-group-1/milestone_1/report _milestone_1.md

 ## 7. Creating a folder for this milestone
 In the folder [milsone_1](https://github.com/FLX-20/Data-Science-Toolkits-and-Architectures-group-1/tree/main/milestone_1), one can find the report of the milestone written in markdown, the pdf-file of the milestone task and the python code of the CNN.
-We learnt makrdown with this short [markdowm introduction guide](https://www.markdownguide.org/getting-started/) and [overview page](https://www.markdownguide.org/basic-syntax/).
+We learnt markdown with this short [markdowm introduction guide](https://www.markdownguide.org/getting-started/) and [overview page](https://www.markdownguide.org/basic-syntax/).

 ## 8. Problem in this milestone
 The main issue was to set up a functional environment for all team members, enabling them to write code, operate in the terminal, and collaborate effectively.